MateskiN/pc-book-project/README.md

 * Get book by id: It gets all the details of a book for that id.
 The end point for this function is: "/api/books/{bookId}".
 Here bookId is the path variable.
 * Get page of books: It returns a specification for all the books that are registered, as a page.
 The url for this function is: "/api/books".
 It recieves three request param for title, isbn and year of publish, which are not required and can be used for filtering.
+* Get All Books Ordered By Oldest To Newest: This will return a list of all the books starting from oldest to newest.
+The url for this function is: "/api/books/orderByOldestToNewest".
 * Get Books By First Letter Of Authors Last Name: The end point for this function is: "/api/books/byFirstLetterOfAuthorsLastName".
 * Get Oldest Book: The end point is: "/api/books/oldest".
 * Get Newest Book: The end point is: "/api/books/newest".